What is Procurement?

 In order to achieve this overriding goal, different measures are necessary within procurement organizations.
 In addition to constant cost optimization and reduction, included are quality assurance, ensuring a flexible supply chain, and security of supply.

-Furthermore, the observation and compliance of market trends – such as sustainability or artificial intelligence – must also be incorporated into the objectives of procurement.
+Furthermore, the observation and compliance of market trends – such as sustainability, governmental regulations or artificial intelligence – must also be incorporated into the objectives of procurement.
 By achieving these goals companies ensure their competitiveness and relevance in the market.

 Tasks of procurement organizations